 Looking down on the busy scene at Brighton’s beach.

 Brighton and its beachfront cool are legendary.
-Famous Brighton Pier serves as a backdrop, daytime traditional seaside fun mixing seamlessly with night time, funky beach-side club culture.
-There’s a cosmopolitan atmosphere, but this is also a Blue Flag beach, where you can also try your hand at one of the many water sports or sailing activities.
+Famous Brighton Pier serves as a backdrop, daytime traditional seaside fun mixing seamlessly with a night time, funky beach-side club culture.
+There’s a cosmopolitan atmosphere, but this is also a Blue Flag beach, where you can try your hand at one of the many water sports or sailing activities.
 After dark, Brighton’s seafront clubs and bars take centre stage, nestling underneath the Victorian beachfront arches, for some of the best club nights in the country.
 Highly recommended.

-The view from under the Brighton Wheel.
+A view from under the Brighton Wheel.